Chronolabs-Cooperative/Tag-Module-Xoops25/README.md

-#Tag Module for XOOPS 2.5
+﻿#Tag Module for XOOPS 2.5

 ##Version 2.xx (Still in Development)